 Welcome to the NCHSA (courtesy of long time racer Neal Hamilton)

-If you found this doc your on-boarding is well underway since this web-site contains much of the pre-race info you will need including: class selection, sign-up forms, start times, schedules, directions, as well as your butt-kicking class results.
+This web-site contains much of the pre-race info you will need including: class selection, sign-up forms, start times, schedules, address info, as well as your butt-kicking class results.
 You can also visit our Facebook page to get real-time updates.
 Search for NCHSA.org on Facebook.

 You can also sign up for membership race day morning at the track but Online Signup is higly recommended.